- What are your adoption hours?

 Q: Are dogs and cats spayed or neutered prior to adoption?

-Q: How do I surrender an animal to you for adoption?
+Q: How do I surrender an animal to you?

 A: Giving up your animal is a difficult process, both for the pet and the owner.
 Prior to making the decision to surrender a pet to the KHS, it is very important that pet owners understand the terms and conditions of the surrender agreement so that they are fully aware of their options and the possible outcomes.